lucianpls/QB3/performance/performance.md

 ## Footnotes

-Two grayscale images from the CID22 have been removed from the comparison.
+The two grayscale images that are part of the CID22 dataset have been removed from the comparison.
 Keeping them would have made the results harder to explain, because the QB3 band decorrelation doesn't apply to single band images.
-The raw sizes and the time taken on these would have been significant outliers, such as being 9 times faster on the band mix, since there is no RGB band mix to try.
+The raw sizes and the time taken on these would have been significant outliers, such as being 9 times faster on the band mix, since there are no RGB bands to mix.
-The overall compression results would have been very similar even with those images included, one of the images compresses better with QB3 than PNG, while the other worse, as single band grayscale.
+The overall compression results would have been very similar even with those images included, one of the images compresses better with QB3 than PNG and the other one compresses worse, as single band grayscale.
-Promoting these images to RGB by duplicating the grayscale would have favored QB3, since the band decorrelation in QB3 would make these three band grayscale images compress much better than PNG.
+Promoting these images to RGB by duplicating the grayscale band would have favored QB3, since the standard band decorrelation in QB3 would compress much better than PNG can.

 There are other lossless image formats or lossless variants of other formats, such as WebP and JpegXL.
 In comparison to these, QB3 is not heavily optimized for compression ratio.
 Yet QB3 in general compresses